 Learn how to preserve the bounty of the season and fill your pantry and freezer.
 Growing your own food is a great way to save money.
 Purchasing locally grown produce is a great way to help your local farmer and cut costs on food.
 Learn all the things you can freeze to help you save money.

 As humans we always want more.
 The grass will always be greener on the other side.
 We are marketed to and convinced we need to keep up with the Joneses and bigger is always better.

 In a recession a frugal home and a money smart home is wiser.
 You may notice those with the bigger home downsizing or all the “big boy” toys going up for sale.

 In a frugal home the choice is on longevity not the here and now and not on how big something is or how flashy it appears.

 If you have questions about your mortgage, credit cards, investments or anything financial during the recession call your bank or your investment broker.
-Get the information first hand.
+Get the information first hand about surviving the recession financially.
 You can also ask your adviser about rate reductions and ways to save money.

 During a recession there will be an increase in job loss or wage reduction because of this you need to diversify your income.

 Diversifying your income means starting a side hustle, working from home, taking on a second job and learning how to make money online.

 Ten Amazing Side Hustles You Could Start Today: